Managing Alpine Linux Based Container Images With Renovate

 dependencies that the regex manager should manage (in this case container

 images).
-To keep it as flexible as possible it will have a depName
+To keep it as flexible as possible it has a depName

 To constrain the matchStrings